cyberbotics/webots-doc/robotis-op2/using-remote-control-from-robot-window.md

-## Using remote control from Robot Window
+## Using remote control from robot window

-To use remote control, open the Robot Window, go to the `Transfer` tab, as for remote compilation you have to set the connection settings (see [previous chapter](settings.md) for more information).
+To use remote control, open the robot window, go to the `Transfer` tab, as for remote compilation you have to set the connection settings (see [previous chapter](settings.md) for more information).
 To start the remote control, stop and revert your simulation, put your robot in the